Pendleton Round-Up: Round-Up week

 Every Round-Up week begins with the Dress Up Parade, on the Saturday before the rodeo, in which different groups throughout Eastern Oregon, including Boy and Girl Scouts, Pendleton High School Band, the Children's Rodeo, and many local businesses, build floats and compete for 1st place.

-After the parade is when vendors start rolling in!
-There is vendors from food vendors to clothing vendors and all other sorts of vendors!
-There's also a huge carnival that comes into town!

 The Happy Canyon Indian Pageant and Wild West Show was designated the state's official outdoor pageant in 2017.

 Friday of Round-Up week is the Westward Ho! parade, in which every entrant must be in a non-motorized vehicle, most of which are authentic covered wagons and horse-drawn buggies, though some choose to ride horseback or walk.

-The Monday and Tuesday before the rodeo begins, the PRCA Xtreme Bulls Tour Finale takes place in the Happy Canyon Arena.
+Since 2021, the Monday and Tuesday before the rodeo begins, the PRCA Xtreme Bulls Tour Finale takes place at the Happy Canyon Arena.
+Previously, the Professional Bull Riders (PBR) held an event at said venue the Monday and Tuesday before the rodeo began for several years.

 Wednesday is when both Round-Up and Happy Canyon begin.